 Day by day, Mercury is dimming in the evening sky because this world is waning toward new phase.
 Mercury will reach new phase on August 9, 2018, to transition out of the evening sky and into the morning sky.

-It seems odd that one of these inferior planets – planets that orbit the sun inside of Earth’s orbit – is brightest at full phase (100% illuminated) while the other appears most brilliant in our sky at about 25% illumination.
+By the way, both Venus and Mercury are inferior planets; they orbit closer to the sun than Earth does.
+And it might seem odd to you that one of these planets, Mercury, is brightest at full phase (100 percent illuminated) while the other, Venus, appears most brilliant in our sky at about 25 percent illumination.
 Apparently, this difference is due to the fact that Venus is covered over by clouds whereas Mercury is a rocky world much like our moon.

 What will you see?
 The only way to know is to look!

 The two tweets below are both from Friday night, via Ian Griffin (@IanGriffin on Twitter) – director of the Otago Museum in New Zealand.
 He caught the extremely young moon on Friday: